Renovation, Repair and Painting Program: Training Providers

-Training providers who train individuals working in Alabama, Delaware, Georgia, Iowa, Kansas, Massachusetts, Mississippi, North Carolina, Oklahoma, Oregon, Rhode Island, Utah, Washington, and Wisconsin must contact the state to find out more about accreditation requirements in those states.
+Training providers who train individuals working in Alabama, Delaware, Georgia, Iowa, Kansas, Massachusetts, Mississippi, North Carolina, Oklahoma, Oregon, Rhode Island, Utah, Washington, and Wisconsin, or in the Bois Forte Tribe must contact the state to find out more about accreditation requirements in those states.
 These states are authorized to administer their own RRP programs in lieu of the federal program.
 By following the links above you will leave the EPA web site.
 Exit

 As a training provider, you play an important role in helping to prevent lead exposure.
 You are the EPA’s most direct link to hundreds of thousands of contractors who, if not properly trained and motivated, can create toxic lead dust during ordinary home renovation, repair, and painting.
 By teaching appropriate lead-safe work practices, you are helping them operate legally and prevent lead hazards.

 Become an EPA-accredited training provider under the Lead-Safe Certification Program.

 - Review EPA-HUD model Renovation, Repair and Painting rule courses

 - Apply online using the Agency's CDX system.